What are Confluence labels? How to organise your pages

 How to add labels to a Confluence page

 Say no to searching endlessly through your Confluence pages!
-Add labels to a Confluence page and see for yourself how labels can help.
+Here’s how to organise pages with the help of Confluence labels.

 If you’re new to using Confluence, take a look at our guide on how to edit a Confluence page.